Welcome to Tormek

 Tormek Live Sharpening Classes

 In this episode Sébastien and Hugo walks you through sharpening of axes.
-They'll use the new and improved AX-40 Axe Jig.
-They'll also answers questions from the audience who watched the stream live.
+They show you how to use the AX-40 Axe Jig for sharpening axes in different shapes, sizes and designs.
+They also answer questions from the audience who watched the stream live.

 Step-by-step of how to sharpen your axe

-1. Secure the axe in the jig, ensuring all six rubber cushions touch the axehead.
-Adjust the screw for a snug fit.
+1. Secure the axe in the jig, ensuring all six rubber cushions touch the axe head.
+Adjust the screws for a snug fit.

 2. Choose the sharpening angle.
-You can either replicating the existing angle with the Marker Method or setting a new with the WM-200 AngleMaster.
-For a carpenter's axe or hatchet, a sharpening angle of 25-30° works well, while felling and hunting axes benefit from a more durable angle of 30-40°.
+You can either replicate the existing angle with the Marker Method or set a new angle with the WM-200 AngleMaster.
+For a carpenter's axe or hatchet, a sharpening angle of 25-30° generally works well, while felling and hunting axes benefit from a more durable edge angle of 30-40°.

 3. When sharpening, press your palm on the axe near the wheel.
 The axe will automatically be pressed up against the stop in the jig and the grinding is most efficient.
 Move side-to-side along the Universal Support to maintain even wheel wear.
 Raise a burr on both sides of the edge before honing.

-4. Keep the jig on while honing to keep things simple if additional sharpening is needed, and apply Honing Compound to the honing wheel.
-Hone away from the edge, placing the axehead flat on the wheel and pulling it toward you to deburr.
+4. Keep the jig on while honing to keep things simple if additional sharpening is needed, and apply PA-70 Honing Compound if you are using a leather honing wheel.
+Make sure the honing wheel is running away from the edge, placing the axe head flat on the wheel and pulling it toward you until you are right in the bevel to deburr the edge and polish the bevel.

-5. For flat bevels, use the MB-102 Multi Base with a diamond wheel on the outside of the wheel.
+5. For sharpening axes with completely flat bevels, use the MB-102 Multi Base with a diamond grinding wheel and sharpen on the flat side of the wheel.

 Can you fix a damaged edge on an axe?